tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Here, the network retains some form of a predefined timing structure, however it can operate within knowing the assumption of how fast nodes can exchange messages over the network.
 Instead of pushing out a block every x seconds, in a partially synchronous block chain would gauge the limit, with messages always being sent and received within the unknown deadline.

-Distributed Ledger Technology that is not synchronous tend to be partially synchronous.

-Partially synchronous protocols come to a consensus every unknown amount of seconds. [[5]]
+Partially synchronous protocols come to a consensus in an unknown, but finite period. [[5]]

 ##### Unknown-△T Model